 The Company's business plan is subject to the availability of additional debt financing to refinance existing debt obligations and to finance expansion, which financing may not be available, or may not be available on favourable terms.
-The Company's ability to refinance debt obligations and access financing will be subject to conditions in credit markets which are beyond the Company's control, and will also be affected by credit ratings, if any, assigned to the Company and its debt.
+The Company's ability to refinance debt obligations and access financing will be subject to numerous factors, including regulatory approvals, the results of operations and financial position of TSU, conditions in credit markets which are beyond the Company's control, and will also be affected by credit ratings, if any, assigned to the Company and its debt.
 If the Company is not able to raise capital to replace existing debt on maturity or to pay required capital expenditures or finance acquisitions, this could impede its growth and could materially and adversely affect the business, financial condition and results of operations of the Company.